‘We told you so’: EU reaps bitter harvest of siding with US in sanctions row – Russia’s UN envoy

 Besides drawing a strong condemnation from Moscow, the US move also sparked anger among Washington’s European allies, who slammed the measure threatening to derail joint EU-Russia energy projects as unilateral and violating international law.
 The part of sanctions that may hamper the construction of Nordstream II gas pipeline has been of a special concern to EU leaders, who have warned of counter-sanctions to compensate for the potential harm to European companies involved.

-Nebenzya spoke to journalists after presenting his credentials to UN Secretary General António Guterres on Friday shortly after being appointed by Russian President Vladimir Putin to serve as the country’s new ambassador to the United Nations.
-Nebenzya replaces the prominent Russian diplomat Vitaly Churkin, who died of a heart attack in February a day before turning 65.
+Nebenzia spoke to journalists after presenting his credentials to UN Secretary General António Guterres on Friday shortly after being appointed by Russian President Vladimir Putin to serve as the country’s new ambassador to the United Nations.
+Nebenzia replaces the prominent Russian diplomat Vitaly Churkin, who died of a heart attack in February a day before turning 65.

 In his welcoming remarks, Guterres described Churkin as “the man whom I admired enormously” and one of “most brilliant diplomats ever, any country, anywhere in the world.”